0

 In the next section, we’ll explain in more detail effective ways to evaluate STAR interview responses like the one above.

-Evaluating responses should be standardized and replicable for each candidate.
+Evaluating the responses to these questions should be standardized and replicable for each candidate.
 Consider the following ways to help you conduct fair and equitable interviews.

 Use Video Interviews That Allow You to Record Candidate Responses

-Video interviewing allows you to refer back to interviews later if you need to rewatch or reassess a candidate’s response to a question.
+Video interviewing lets you revisit interviews to rewatch, reassess, or get another opinion on a candidate's response to a question.

 Conduct Interviews Using a Panel Instead of 1-On-1